How to Become a Better Troubleshooter

 Comprehend the components If you don’t understand how the parts work you’re going to have a tough time understanding how they form a system.

-Understand the system Once you get the components down pat, start thinking in terms of systems.
-How do all these parts fit together?
-What are you trying to achieve?
-Always try to see the whole works in your mind’s eye when you’re troubleshooting.
-Don’t focus too much on just one piece of the puzzle.
-Get out of that boiler room and wander around.
-Be nosy.
-Be curious.
-See the system, not just the symptoms.
+Understand the system Think in terms of systems, not symptoms.
+Try to see the whole works in your mind’s eye when you’re troubleshooting.
+Don’t focus on just one piece of the puzzle.
+Leave the boiler room and wander around.

-Ask the superintendent This guy has never disappointed me.
-I always take the time to have a cup of coffee with him, and he always gives me valuable clues.
-I’ll ask him where and when the system bangs, clangs, or knocks.
-I’ll have him tell me who in the building complains the most.
-I’ll ask him what, if anything, he does to make the problem stop temporarily.
-He’ll always give me the clues I need to solve the problem.
+Ask the superintendent I always take the time to have a cup of coffee with him, and he always gives me the clues I need to solve the problem.
 Yet hardly anyone ever speaks to this guy!